hipsterjazzbo/Landlord/README.md

 // $tenants is a Laravel Collection object, in the format 'tenant_id' => 1
 $tenants = Landlord::getTenants();
 ```

-> **IMPORTANT NOTE:** Landlord is stateless.
-This means that when you call `addTenant()`, it will only scope the *current request*.
->
-> Make sure that you are adding your tenants in such a way that it happens on every request, and before you need Models scoped, like in a middleware or as part of a stateless authentication method like OAuth.

 ### Setting up your Models